pTinosq/clipio/content/HOW_TO_GET_GITHUB_PAT.md

 This may look like a complex process but it shouldn't take longer than a minute or two.
 You only need to do this once a year (due to GitHub's token security policies).

+## 0. You can skip to step 5 by clicking on this link: [Generate a new token](https://github.com/settings/personal-access-tokens/new)

 ## 1. Go to your GitHub settings

 ![GitHub Settings](https://i.imgur.com/Lh9w8Uq.png)